96boards/documentation/consumer/guides/gpio.md

 # echo [out or in] > direction
 ```

-Following command returns 0 if the pin is off, 1 if the pin is on
+Following command returns 0 if the pin is off or low, 1 if the pin is on or high
 ```shell
 # cat value
 ```